What Does Eligible Mean on a Background Check? (The Good News)

 Receiving a passing score is the best possible outcome and means the background check turned up nothing of concern.
 The hiring process will then proceed to the next step.

-What’s This Background Check Message Mean: Based On Your Criteria, The Overall Case Score Is Eligible?
+What’s This Background Check Message Mean: Based on Your Criteria, The Overall Case Score Is Eligible?

 This means that based on the criteria set forth by the company (what can be overlooked) that the individual passed the background check.
 The background check may not be completely clean but there is nothing that would prevent the company from hiring the individual based on the information uncovered in the background check.